Verified: July 2026.

 Documents checklist

-- Passport valid for at least 6 more months
+- Passport valid at least 6 more months

 - Birth certificate (if available)